denoland/std/agents/switchboard.md

 YOU MUST NOT ever suggest an agent that is not in the Index of Available Agents.

+If the user says something that sounds like a request for a specific agent, such as "files: [something]" or "hal: [something]" then you should choose the agent closest to what they said AND you should stick with that in future decisions unless it is VERY OBVIOUS they want to switch.

 ## The Index of Available Agents

 - `agents/dumb-bot.md` this is an unprompted ai bot, which can be used for very